scylladb/scylladb/docs/alternator/alternator.md

 *coordinator*, and often passes the request on to one or more other nodes - *replicas* which hold copies of the requested data.

-DynamoDB supports two consistency levels for reads, "eventual consistency" and "strong consistency".
-These two modes are implemented using Scylla's CL (consistency level) feature: All writes are done using the LOCAL_QUORUM consistency level, then strongly-consistent reads are done with LOCAL_QUORUM, while eventually-consistent reads are with just LOCAL_ONE.
+Alternator tables are stored as Scylla tables, each in a separate keyspace.
+Each keyspace is initialized when the corresponding Alternator table is created (with a CreateTable request).
+The replication factor (RF) for this keyspace is chosen at that point, depending on the size of the cluster:
+RF=3 is used on clusters with three or more nodes, and RF=1 is used for smaller clusters.
+Such smaller clusters are, of course, only recommended for tests because of the risk of data loss.

 Each table in Alternator is stored as a Scylla table in a separate keyspace.
 The DynamoDB key columns (hash and sort key) have known types, and become partition and clustering key columns of the Scylla table.
 All other attributes may be different for each row, so are stored in one map column in Scylla, and not as separate columns.

+DynamoDB supports two consistency levels for reads, "eventual consistency" and "strong consistency".
+These two modes are implemented using Scylla's CL (consistency level) feature: All writes are done using the `LOCAL_QUORUM` consistency level, then strongly-consistent reads are done with `LOCAL_QUORUM`, while eventually-consistent reads are with just `LOCAL_ONE`.

 In Scylla (and its inspiration, Cassandra), high write performance is achieved by ensuring that writes do not require reads from disk.